googleNewIconwhatsapp iconTwitterIconinstagramIcon

 You should say:

-• Who this singer/musician is?
+• Who is this singer/musician?

-• What type of songs/music he/she sings/composes?
+• What type of songs/music does he/she sing/compose?

 • What type of people listen to his / her songs/music?

-• And explain why he/she is your favourite singer/musician.?
+• And explain why he/she is your favourite singer/musician?

-5. Happiness
+13. Happiness

 Describe your favourite day of the week.